msudgh/syncshell/README.md

 **Security:** A Gist will be secret until it's not shared and will be secret and safe until you only have the Github Token and Gist ID.

-**Privacy:** In case of having password or secret in a history file, Its suggested to first have a alignment with privacy policies for any usecase.
+**Privacy:** In case of having password or secret in a history file, Its suggested to first have a alignment with privacy policies for any use case.

 ## Contributing